fedeghe/malta-browser-refresh/README.md

 This plugin can be used on: **.html** files and even on **.md** and **.pug** files after using the right plugin

-It observers `js` and `css` files with a relative path and refreshes the browser automatically when those changes
+It observers `js` and `css` files with a relative path and refreshes the browser automatically when one of those changes.

 Options :
 	- **mode** : decide use the `xhr` mode or the `ws` mode; default is `ws`